camunda/docker-camunda-bpm-platform/README.md

 ### Build an enterprise version

-If you are a Camunda enterprise customer, you can use this image to build an enterprise version of the Docker image.
-Therefore, set the `VERSION` build argument to the Camunda version without the ee suffix, i.e. `7.16.1`, set the `EE` build argument to `true` and the `USER` and `PASSWORD` build argument to your enterprise credentials.
+If you are a Camunda enterprise customer, you can build an enterprise version of the Docker image.
+Set the `VERSION` build argument to the Camunda version without the ee suffix, i.e. `7.16.1`, set the `EE` build argument to `true` and the `USER` and `PASSWORD` build argument to your enterprise credentials.